ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 In our current digital world where everyone is creating APIs, we should look at how we can manage and control them.

-Most of us also know that we not only have to build the API, but we need to foresee additional responsibilities with it.
-Some that are just a necessary evil.
-Like for example Authorization, Authentication, or certain routing policies, etc.
+Most of us know that we not only have to build the API but foresee additional responsibilities.
+Some are just a necessary evil, like adding cross-cutting concerns.
-Keeping an overview on all available API's can become a struggle these days.
+Keeping an overview of all available API's can become a struggle these days.

 Well, instead of trying to reinvent the wheel, I searched for the best solution and found that an API Management tool can solve a lot of those problems and add extra value within your landscape.